 The CTSI Training and Professional Development Program is directed by Marian C. Limacher, M.D., a professor of medicine and senior associate dean for faculty affairs and professional development in the UF College of Medicine.
-Dr. Limacher is a nationally recognized clinical scientist who has been the lead investigator at UF for the Women’s Health Initiative and has directed the K30 APPCI since its inception.
-Dr. Limacher chairs quarterly meetings of the Training Oversight Committee and serves on the CTSI Executive Operations Committee.
+Dr. Limacher is a nationally recognized clinical scientist who has been the lead investigator at UF for the Women’s Health Initiative and has directed the K30 TRACTS/APPCI program since its inception.
+Dr. Limacher chairs quarterly meetings of the Training Oversight Committee and serves on the CTSI Executive Committee.

 Training Oversight Committee

 Committee membership includes the director of the CTSI TL1 Predoctoral Training Program (Wayne T. McCormack, Ph.D.), director of the CTSI KL2 Multidisciplinary Program for Junior Faculty (Marco Pahor, M.D.) and directors of the CTSI Research Coordinator Certificate Program (James Cauraugh, Ph.D. and Teresa M. D’Angelo, RN, BSN, CCRC).
 Additional members represent the CTSI Regulatory Knowledge and Research Support Program, Research Design and Analysis Program, and Participant and Clinical Interactions Program.
 This committee oversees recruitment, evaluation and retention of CTSI trainees and will also evaluate, recommend and approve program changes.
 The committee will provide written evaluations of trainees and mentors to be considered by department chairs for annual personnel evaluations and for advancement.